tkhamez/neucore/doc/Plugins.md

 Besides that, **do not use** any class from Neucore or any library that Neucore provides.
 Those can change or be removed without notice.

 ## Install a plugin

 - Set the `NEUCORE_PLUGINS_INSTALL_DIR` environment variable (e.g. `/plugins`).
 - Copy the plugin into that directory within its own subdirectory (so that the plugin.yml file is e.g. at `/plugins/discord/plugin.yml`).
+- If the plugin contains frontend files, make them available below `web/plugin/{name}/`, e.g. by creating a symlink.
+  See the plugin documentation for the name of the directory {name}.
 - In Neucore, go to Administration -> Plugins and add a new plugin.
 - Configure the plugin, at the very least choose a plugin from the dropdown list.